aditya-saxena-7/aditya-saxena-7.github.io/_pages/about.md

   - Advanced Topics in Data Science
   - Stochastic Methods for Data Analysis, Inference, and Optimization
   - Systems Development for Computational Science
-- **Timeline**: August 2024 - December 2025 (Expected)

 ### 🏫 Massachusetts Institute of Technology (MIT)
 - **Concentration**: NLP & Applied Mathematics - Cross Registration with Harvard
 - **Location**: Cambridge, Massachusetts, USA
+- **Expected Coursework**:
+  - Natural Language Processing
-- **Expected Coursework**: NLP, ML, Financial Mathematics
+  - Financial Mathematics
+  - Statistics

 ### 🏫 Birla Institute of Technology & Science - BITS Pilani
 - **Degree**: Bachelors in Computer Science
 - **Cumulative GPA**: 9.72/10
 - **Location**: Pilani, India
+- **Timeline**: July 2019 - June 2023
 - **Coursework**:
-  - Data Structures & Algorithms
+  - Data Structures & Algorithms (A/A)
-  - Database Management Systems
+  - Database Management Systems (A/A)
-  - Deep Learning
+  - Deep Learning (A/A)
-  - Data Mining
+  - Data Mining (A/A)
-  - Probability & Statistics
+  - Probability & Statistics (A/A)
-  - Discrete Mathematics
+  - Discrete Mathematics (A/A)
-  - Mathematics 1, 2, 3
+  - Mathematics 1, 2, 3 (A/A)
 - **Honours/Awards**:
   - Distinction (Top 4% in graduating class)
   - Academic Excellence Awardee - Merit Scholarship (All 4 years)
   - Mantra Innovator of the Year Award; Institute’s highest recognition in Research & Innovation (1/1200)
   - Mantra Entrepreneur of the Year Award; Institute’s highest recognition in Entrepreneurship (1/1200)
-- **Timeline**: July 2019 - June 2023
+  - President, Association of Computing Machinery – Student Chapter
+  - Founder & President, The Wall Street Club
+  - President, Centre for Innovation, Incubation & Entrepreneurship (E-Cell)

 ### 🏫 High School: Ryan International School
 - **Subjects**: Physics, Chemistry, and Math